Perennial. An invaluable seasoning in the

 Days to Emerge:

-When to sow outside: 1 to 2 weeks after average last frost, and when soil temperature is at least 68°F.
+When to sow outside: 1 to 2 weeks after average last frost and when temperatures are warm.

 Harvesting: Pick sprigs as you need them.
 Shear the whole plant 4" above ground if growth is spindly; new growth will be denser.
 Do not cut into the woody part or prune heavily in fall; it may adversely affect winter hardiness.